Hoeijmakers/Exoplanet_population/README.md

 # Exoplanet_population
-Plotting the exoplanet population with selection criteria
+Plotting the exoplanet population with selection criteria, using Astroquery.